 Why are whales special?
 They live their whole lives in water and have a lot of amazing qualities.
 Although they couldn’t look more different than human beings, we have so much in common!

 Whales are social, air breathing mammals, they feed their babies with their own milk, and they take extraordinarily good care of their young and teach them life skills.

 Many of us believe whales are special; they certainly invoke a sense of wonder and a feeling of kinship.
 There is something almost other-worldly about them.
 Whales enrich the lives of many people who come into contact with them.
 Whales are unique, beautiful, graceful and mysterious; they nurture, bond, play, sing and cooperate with one another.
 Here are some extraordinary facts about whales and their lives in the oceans.

-There are currently 90 recognised species of whales, dolphins and porpoises; they are collectively known as ‘cetaceans’ or simply ‘whales’.
-There are 14 baleen whales, 3 sperm whales, 22 beaked whales, 2 monodontidae (narwhal and beluga), 38 oceanic dolphins, 4 river dolphins and 7 porpoises.
+There are currently around 90 recognised species of whales, dolphins and porpoises; they are collectively known as ‘cetaceans’ or simply ‘whales’.
+There are 15 baleen whales, 3 sperm whales, 23 beaked whales, 2 monodontidae (narwhal and beluga), 42 oceanic dolphins (including 4 river dolphins) and 7 porpoises.